-- Model the normal behaviour as a UML-B state-machine. - Construct a UML-B state-machine to model the control modes (states) and mode changes (transitions) of the system .
+1. Model the normal behaviour as a UML-B state-machine. - Construct a UML-B state-machine to model the control modes (states) and mode changes (transitions) of the system. - In the containing machine, add additional variables involved in the functionality.
+The variables may be used to control (guard) the firing of transitions and be altered when transitions fire (actions).

-- In the containing machine, add additional variables involved in the functionality.
-The variables may be used to control (guard) the firing of transitions and be altered when transitions fire (actions). - Add quiescent invariants to the states to express desired safety properties about the expected values of the variables in particular quiescent states. - Verify the model using the Rodin provers, adding intermediate invariants to states in order to achieve the proofs. - Identify and represent any transactions in the model. - Where intermediate invariants indicate that variables are out of step in a sequence of states (i.e. are different from the quiescent invariants) a superstate should be introduced to represent the transaction. - The sequence of states containing the intermediate invariants is then contained in a nested state-machine within the transaction superstate. - The transition that enters the parent transaction superstate will contain an action that alters the variable that is out of step (i.e. introduces the difference from the quiescent invariant). - The intermediate invariants expressing the difference from the quiescent invariant are replaced by a single intermediate invariant in the parent transaction superstate. - Transactions may be nested within other transactions where a variable is changed in a sub-transaction. - Check that the model still verifies using the Rodin provers.
-The changes are superficial/structural so should not affect the validity of the proofs. - Add rollback caching of variables to support the transactions. - In the containing machine, add rollback variables to store the entry state of all of the ancillary variables that are altered during the transaction. - Add entry actions to the transaction superstate to cache the value of the variables that will be changed by the transaction, in their corresponding rollback variables. - Add intermediate invariants to the transaction superstate to confirm that the quiescent invariants, with variables replaced by rollback variables, obey the quiescent properties.
-These will be needed in the next step to prove that exceptions re-establish the quiescent invariants when they use the rollback variables to restore the values of variables that have been changed in the transaction. - Check that the model still verifies using the Rodin provers.
-The proofs should be straightforward. - Add exception handling to the model. - Consider each state in turn and identify any potential exceptions that could occur in that states actions. - Add transitions to represent exceptions that can occur from states within the transaction. - Their target (recovery) states can be within the transaction or external to the transaction. - Junctions can be used when the same exception handler can handle an exception occurring in several source states.
+- Add quiescent invariants to the states to express desired safety properties about the expected values of the variables in particular quiescent states4. - Verify the model using the Rodin provers, adding intermediate invariants to states in order to achieve the proofs.

+2. Identify and represent any transactions in the model. - Where intermediate invariants indicate that variables are out of step in a sequence of states (i.e. are different from the quiescent invariants) a superstate should be introduced to represent the transaction. - The sequence of states containing the intermediate invariants is then contained in a nested state-machine within the transaction superstate. - The transition that enters the parent transaction superstate will contain an action that alters the variable that is out of step (i.e. introduces the difference from the quiescent invariant). - The intermediate invariants expressing the difference from the quiescent invariant are replaced by a single intermediate invariant in the parent transaction superstate. - Transactions may be nested within other transactions where a variable is changed in a sub-transaction. - Check that the model can still be verified by the Rodin provers.
+The changes are superficial/structural so should not affect the validity of the proofs.
+3. Add rollback caching of variables to support the transactions. - In the containing machine, add rollback variables to store the entry state of all of the ancillary variables that are altered during the transaction. - Add entry actions to the transaction superstate to cache the value of the variables that will be changed by the transaction, in their corresponding rollback variables. - Add intermediate invariants to the transaction superstate to confirm that the quiescent invariants, with variables replaced by rollback variables, obey the quiescent properties.
+These will be needed in the next step to prove that exceptions re-establish the quiescent invariants when they use the rollback variables to restore the values of variables that have been changed in the transaction. - Check that the model can still be verified by the Rodin provers.
+The proofs should be straightforward.
+4. Add exception handling to the model. - Consider each state in turn and identify any potential exceptions that could occur in that states actions. - Add transitions to represent exceptions that can occur from states within the transaction. - Their target (recovery) states can be within the transaction or external to the transaction. - Junctions can be used to merge transitions when the same exception handler can handle an exception occurring in several source states.
+(The transition can fire from either of the source states) - Junctions can also be used to split a transition into several outcomes and hence model alternative exception handlers (with different recovery target states) of the same exception.
+In this case, guards on the final segments of the transition, can be used to distinguish the cases and they can have different rollback actions.

-We refer to these invariants as safety properties, however, we use safety in a very broad way to represent any properties the modeller would like to remain true in this model
+4 We refer to these invariants as safety properties, however, we use safety in a very broad way to represent any properties the modeller would like to remain true in this model.